This post may contain affiliate links. Please read my disclosure policy.

-Beef Bourguignon is always a good comfort food standby that looks like a lot of effort, but it’s really easy, all about the fresh ingredients and a slow cook in the oven.
+This recipe makes a good comfort food.
+It looks like a lot of effort to mae, but it’s really very easy.
+It’s all about using fresh ingredients and allowing it to slowly cook in the oven.

 In my version here I will be using a bottle of Pinot Noir I was given and because I don’t drink, will put it to good use in this dish.
 The Cipollini onions are a favorite of mine and will substitute for the small pearl onions usually used in this dish.
 And while any kind of bacon is good, I am using pancetta here since I was recently at my favorite deli Mona Lisa and picked up a pound or two.
 Let’s get cooking!